 NOTE 3: SSC modes are defined in TS 23.501 [2] clause 5.6.9.

 3a.
-(If the PDU Session release is initiated by the UE) The SMF responds to the AMF with the Nsmf_PDUSession_UpdateSMContext response (N2 SM Resource Release request, N1 SM container (PDU Session Release Command))
+If the PDU Session release is initiated by the UE, the SMF responds to the AMF with the Nsmf_PDUSession_UpdateSMContext response (N2 SM Resource Release request, N1 SM container (PDU Session Release Command)).

+If the PDU Session release is initiated by the AMF, the SMF responds to the AMF with the Nsmf_PDUSession_UpdateSMContext response.
+The SMF includes N2 SM Resource Release request only if the UP connection for this PDU Session is active.